andydevs/blog/_drafts/experiments-with-css-grid.md

 Needless to say, I was intrigued.

 I wanted to try it myself.
-I decided to use CSS Grid to design a homepage for a mock blog website.
+So, I used CSS Grid to design a homepage for a mock blog website.

 I "drew" this layout (using google drawings)